 Metadata on the title record is normally filled out on MyIdentifiers.com.au, by the publisher.
-Nielsen say that extending the basic information is also key to sales.
+Nielsen say that extending the basic information is also key to book sales.

 Basic metadata includes essentials: the title, author, editor, publisher, ISBN, price, format, language, and rights information (e.g. worldwide exclusive rights).